 You can edit name of this task for better identification.

-Scheme: this option will assist you manage backup storage in order to save disk space.
+Scheme: This optionwill assist you manage backup storage by deleting old backup images, thereby saving disk space.